STA521-F18/website/index.md

 * Lectures: Wednesday & Friday, 10:05 - 11:20am  Social Sciences 311
 * Discussion/Lab Monday, 10:05 - 11:20am Social Sciences 311

+We may move "lab" to other times depending on topics.
 * * *

 ### <a name="oh"></a>Office Hours (TBA)